The complete Orrery- How to Make an Orrery (6/9/18)

 A couple of months ago I bought a box of large brass gears on eBay.
 The box I received contains around 60 gears of various sizes.
 The picture below is just a portion of what I now have.
-The gears in the picture are all of the 32 DP variety.

 Looking around for a new project I thought it would be fun to build an Orrery solar system model.
 An Orrery is a mechanical model of the solar system.
 Using gears it will rotate the planets through there orbits at the relative rates seen in astronomical observation.
 The image below is a picture of a typical Orrey.